J-Lee12/CS396ArtificialLife/README.md

 In each generation we randomly modify a synapse in the child's weights.
 This causes the fitness to differ between the parent and the child.

-We then compare the parent's and child's fitness and select whichever had a more negative fitness.
-An example being
+**Selection occurs by comparing the parent and child's fitness and selecting whichever one had a more negative  value** An example being

 ![My Image](/images/fitness.png)